 The show was a cult hit for Channel 4, lasting for three seasons and 19 episodes.
-An Australian version debuted in 2011 and still runs to this day; as it still features some of the acts who appeared on the British version, you could call it a strange case of being Un-Cancelled in a completely different country
+An Australian version debuted in 2011 and ran for two seasons; as it still features some of the acts who appeared on the British version, you could call it a strange case of being Un-Cancelled in a completely different country.

 Recurring acts on the show included:

 - Bunny Boiler, where Thaila Zucchi tries to flirt with someone ... in front of their existing girlfriend.
 (They were set up, of course)

 - The Annoying Devil, where the titular devil (Jason Attar in series 1, and Barrie Hall in series 2) just goes around causing trouble

 - Prank TV with Miss Lee, with Olivia Lee.
 Often involves squirting water at celebrities.

 - Militant Black Guy, who leads people into saying completely innocent terms containing the word "black", and then goes Samuel L. Jackson on them for being "racist."